enkidevs/curriculum/security/securing-unix-the-osi-model/presentation-layer/identifying-the-presentation-layer.md

 ---
 ## Content

 The sixth layer of the OSI model is called the *Presentation Layer*, but is seldom referenced as the **syntax layer**.
-One of its main responsabilities is **taking system-specific data** from the layer above (Application Layer) and **coverting** it to a format that can be parsed by the recipient.
+One of its main responsibilities is **taking system-specific data** from the layer above (Application Layer) and **converting** it to a format that can be parsed by the recipient.

 For example, the Presentation Layer would be responsible for converting Windows-specific line endings (**CRLF**) from text files to Unix-specific line endings (**LF**) and vice versa, as needed.

 The Presentation Layer is also be responsible for **encryption/decryption** of data from the Application Layer for secure transmission through lower layers.

-**Note:** This process may also span accross multiple layers such as Application, Session, Transport, and/or Network layers, depending on the use case.
+**Note:** This process may also span across multiple layers such as Application, Session, Transport, and/or Network layers, depending on the use case.

 ---
 ## Practice